 AWS KMS lets you create master keys that can never be exported from the service and which can be used to encrypt and decrypt data based on policies you define.

-You can perform the following management actions on keys by using AWS KMS:
+You can perform the following management actions on master keys by using AWS KMS:

-With AWS KMS you can also perform the following cryptographic functions using keys:
+With AWS KMS you can also perform the following cryptographic functions using master keys:

 Encrypt, decrypt, and re-encrypt data

-Generate data keys that can be exported from the service in plaintext or which can be encrypted under a key that doesn't leave the service
+Generate data encryption keys that you can export from the service in plaintext or encrypted under a master key that doesn't leave the service

 Generate random numbers suitable for cryptographic applications

-To learn more about how the AWS Key Management Service uses cryptography and secures keys, see the AWS Key Management Service Cryptographic Details whitepaper.
+To learn more about how AWS KMS uses cryptography and secures master keys, see the AWS Key Management Service Cryptographic Details whitepaper.

 As with other AWS products, there are no contracts or minimum commitments for using AWS KMS.
 For more information about AWS KMS pricing, see AWS Key Management Service Pricing.